 Kettlebell Kings Competition Kettlebells

-The opening on the Vulcan Absolute is simply more standard in size and shape making it probably a better choice for those who are less likely to actually do competitive lifts, or those who just have large gorilla hands like me.
-Either way you go, I think you’ve got a kettlebell for life.
+The opening on the Vulcan Absolutes is simply more standard in size and shape, making it potentially a better choice for those who are less likely to actually do competitive lifts, or for those who just have large gorilla hands like me.
+Either way you go, you’ve got a kettlebell for life.

 Rogue Competition Kettlebells

-The upgrade to Rogue’s standard kettlebells, Rogue Comp Kettlebells are available from 8kg to 48kg, and all weights share the same base diameter (5½”), height (11.1″), and handle diameter (33mm).
+The upgrade to Rogue’s standard kettlebells, Rogue Comp Kettlebells are available from 8kg to 48kg, and all kettlebells share the same base diameter (5½”), height (11.1″), and handle diameter (33mm).
 This allows for smooth transitions when moving up with weight.

 Prices range from about $48 (8 kg) up to about $300 (48 kg), so they are much more of an investment than non-competition kettlebells.
 Like the American Barbell kettlebells, Rogue included the weight in both pounds and kilograms on the backside of the bell.
-Pretty fancy!